laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 ## Definition of High and Low Human Impact

-For every site in the dataset, the records for "human" are counted: those with more than 25 human observations are classified in a new created list of the "High Sites"
+For each site, the number of human detections was calculated.
+Sites with more than 25 human observations were classified as High impact sites.
 ```r
 human_counts <- table(mydata$Site[mydata$Sps == "Human"])
 high_human_sites <- names(human_counts[human_counts > 25])